How In-Home Care Providers in California Can Opt Out of UDW/AFSME Dues

 United Domestic Workers of America (AFSCME 3930)

-Also, as of the end of 2020, UDW/AFSCME has accumulated a stockpile of $3.3 million in spare cash.
+Also, as of the end of 2022, UDW/AFSCME 3930 reported having an accumulated stockpile of $9.8 million in spare cash.
+This is an increase of nearly $4.8 million in just a one-year period.

 A portion of the dues paid by UDW/AFSCME members goes to support AFSCME International.